Crystal Palace, London: Geography

 Crystal Palace is about 7 mi southeast of Charing Cross on Norwood Ridge and includes one of the highest points of London at 112 metres above the mean sea level (OS map reference TQ337707).
 The Crystal Palace National Sports Centre, in the centre of the park, is 88 m above the mean sea level.
 The soil in the area has been classified as typically "Slowly permeable, seasonally wet, slightly acid but base-rich loamy and clayey soils", with impeded drainage, moderate fertility and a loamy profile.
 The nearest Met Office climate station is based in Greenwich Park.

 Local government

 Crystal Palace is on the boundary of four London boroughs – Bromley, Croydon, Lambeth and Southwark.
 A fifth borough – Lewisham – is nearby.
 As a result, the area is served by a diverse range of local government bodies and Members of Parliament (MPs).

 Local authorities

-Several local authority councillors in the area were elected on 22 May 2014, at the same time as the European Elections.
-All seats are now held by Labour party candidates, after 2 Liberal Democrats in Bromley and 1 Conservative in Southwark lost their seats.
-The elected officials by ward for Crystal Palace local authorities in May 2016 were:
+Several local authority councillors in the area were elected on 5 May 2022.
+All seats bar 1 are held by Labour party candidates.
+The elected officials by ward for Crystal Palace local authorities in October 2023 were:

 London Assembly

 The area is represented by four constituencies in the London Assembly.
-Their elected assembly members in May 2016 were:
+Their elected assembly members in 2024 were:

 Westminster Parliament

-The area is represented by three constituencies in the Westminster Parliament.
-In May 2015, their elected MPs were:
+The area is represented by four constituencies in the Westminster Parliament.
+In July 2024, their elected MPs were: